kemunpus20/r3-app/doc/PRODUCTION.md

     - ALLOWED_HOSTS : application url (e.g. hoge.azurewebsites.net)
     - DEBUG : True (will change to False later soon)
 1. Configure automatic deployment from Github to Azure App Service using GitHub Actions.
-1. To setup database and application admin, start app service and connect that via ssh from the azure console. note that ssh would not work if Debug is "False".
+1. To setup database and application admin, start app service and connect that via ssh from Azure Console.
+Then executes some commands as below.
+Please note that ssh would not work if Debug is "False". .
     ```
     # pip install -r requirements
     # manage check
-    # manage migrattions
+    # manage makemigrattions
     # manage migrate r3
     # manage createsuperuser
     ```